django-oscar/django-oscar-paypal/docs/express.rst

 ------------
 Known issues
 ------------

-* Hasn't been adapted to work with offers and vouchers (yet).
-The discounts are not passed to PayPal at the moment.

 * Vouchers may have expired during the time when the user is on the PayPal site.